nsacyber/HIRS/README.md

     * Verifies the provenance of the system's hardware components, such as the motherboard and chassis, by comparing measured component information against the manufacturers, models, and serial numbers listed in the Platform Certificate
  * Firmware Integrity Validation
     * Uploads and processes [TCG PC Client Reference Integrity Manifests](https://trustedcomputinggroup.org/resource/tcg-pc-client-reference-integrity-manifest-specification/) (RIM)s
-        * Validates the signature of All RIM files imported to the ACA
+        * Validates the signature of all RIM files imported to the ACA
-        * Insures all RIM files were signed by trusted sources
+        * Ensures all RIM files were signed by trusted sources
     * Creates and verifies a nonce for the TPM Quote
     * Process TMP Event Logs and checks digests against the TPM Quote
     * Verifies individual event digests against the OEM provided Reference Integrity Measurements
-    * Verifies that the firmware hashes captured by the TPMs Platform Configuration Registers (PCRs) match the firmware hashes obtained from the OEM(s).
+    * Verifies that the firmware hashes captured by the TPM's Platform Configuration Registers (PCRs) match the firmware hashes obtained from the OEM(s)
-    * Verifies TCG/UEFI boot variables (e.g. BIOS setup data) have not been altered (e.g secure boot).
+    * Verifies TCG/UEFI boot variables (e.g. BIOS setup data) have not been altered (e.g secure boot)
  * Attestation CA Dashboard
     * Displays all Validation Reports, Certificates, and Trust Chains
     * Enables ACA policy configuration for validation of Endorsement and Platform Certificates